 - Divide the marinade/sauce in half.
 Brush half of the marinade on each side of the eggplant, and reserve the rest as a sauce for serving.

-- Place the eggplant on the oiled grill and cook, about 5 minutes per side, or until browned on the outside and tender.
+- Cook the eggplant (on the grill, stove top or under the broiler) about 5 minutes per side, or until browned and tender.